🛠 Windows Fix

 Check Group Policy Settings

-Some systems restrict permissions using policies.
+Some systems restrict permissions through policy settings.

-Real Example of This Issue
+Real Example

-This happens because Windows assigns ownership to system or previous user accounts.
 Taking ownership and granting full control usually resolves the issue instantly.

 Frequently Asked Questions